What are prostheses?

 You will need to take care of yourself and your prosthesis.

-- remove the prosthesis for sleeping
+- remove the prosthesis for sleeping if that is recommended

 - regularly inspect your limb's stump and keep the skin healthy